-We currently have 5 copiers / printers that are off-lease, and we are paying month-to-month.
+We currently have 5 copiers / printers that are off-lease, and we are paying month-tomonth.
 In 2025, 2 more copier / printers will come off lease.
 Our goal, beginning later in 2024 and continuing into 2025 will be to collaborate with key staff and leadership to complete a copier evaluation with the goal of significantly reducing our reliance on copiers and printers, reducing the fleet, and reducing the City's costs and environmental footprint.
 The one-time budget ask in the proposed 2025-2026 Biennial Budget supports the month-to-month copier costs in 2025 while we complete the evaluation and downsize our copier fleet.
 Recognizing that some of the under-utilized copiers are in outlying locations in the City (rather than City Hall, where several are available), we will need to identify lower cost alternatives to meet their needs and develop training and processes to ensure they are equipped to self-support in these areas.

 Item/Issue: CQ-7.
-Councilmember Robertson and Mayor Roberts inquired about the Echo mural or are we enhancing what is there?
-Should we anticipate that this will be an ongoing cost to replace or update the mural on a regular basis?
+Councilmember Robertson and Mayor Roberts inquired about the Echo Lake Mural.

-Lake Mural.

-Question: Questions include: Is there a public process for the mural's development?
-Is this a new

-Department: Recreation and Cultural and Community Services

-Final Answer: This is a one-time request to increase the expenditure authority of the Municipal Art have an impact on the General Fund as it is fully MAF supported.
+- Question: Questions include: Is there a public process for the mural's development?
+Is this a new mural or are we enhancing what is there?
+Should we anticipate that this will be an ongoing cost to replace or update the mural on a regular basis? - Department: Parks, Recreation and Cultural Services - Final Answer: This is a one-time request to increase the expenditure authority of the Municipal Art Fund (MAF) to include budget for the replacement of this mural.
+This request does not have an impact on the General Fund as it is fully MAF supported.

-Fund (MAF) to include budget for the replacement of this mural.
-This request does not